-- Weakness in the evolution of the residential swimming-pool market in the USA.
-In 2011 Fluidra acquired the Aqua group, with production presence on the US and Israeli market.
-The forecasts for growth and market penetration in the US market have not been fulfilled at the level that was initially expected.
-It is for this reason that the value in use of the cash generating unit resulting from the acquisition of the Aqua Group does not cover the value of the net assets and goodwill assigned and therefore impairment has been recorded in the goodwill on the purchase, reducing it by 7 million euros.
+- Failure to meet expectations in the US market.
+In 2011, Fluidra acquired the Aqua group, a leading company in robotic pool cleaners present in the US and Israeli markets.
+The forecasts for growth and penetration in the US market were not met at the initially expected level.
+In turn, the value in use of the cash generating unit resulting from the acquisition of the Aqua group does not cover the net assets and goodwill assigned and therefore an impairment of the goodwill on the purchase has been recorded, reducing it by 3.2 million euros.